cmsodi/satdh/articles/Overview-of-the-Space-Sector-Trends-and-Future-Directions/index.md

 The space business is a fast expanding and ever-changing area that includes a wide range of operations.

-It covers space exploration, satellite development and launch, and satellite-based service offerings.
-Since the first satellite was launched in 1957, the industry has gone a long way, and it now plays an important role in many facets of contemporary life, from communication and navigation to weather forecasting and scientific research.
+It covers space exploration, satellite development and launch and satellite-based service offerings.
+Since the first satellite was launched in 1957, the industry has gone a long way and it now plays an important role in many facets of contemporary life, from communication and navigation to weather forecasting and scientific research.

-The space sector is continuously changing, and being up-to-date on the newest trends and breakthroughs is crucial to understanding and managing the future of space.
+The space sector is continuously changing and being up-to-date on the newest trends and breakthroughs is crucial to understanding and managing the future of space.

-This article presents a brief review of a few developments in the space industry, such as commercialization, the introduction of microsatellites (MicroSats), progress in space exploration and colonization, improvements in space propulsion, and efforts to control space debris.
+This article presents a brief review of a few developments in the space industry, such as commercialization, the introduction of microsatellites (MicroSats), progress in space exploration and colonization, improvements in space propulsion and efforts to control space debris.

 ## Commercialization of Space